 ANIMALS IN THE PARK

 Can you handle or touch animals in the park? • No, for their safety and yours.

 We are located in Jacksonville, Florida.
 The preserve emcompasses over 46,000 acres.
 See the Directions page for details about visiting sites within the preserve.

 WHERE IS THE ENTRANCE GATE?

 The preserve is unique in that the National Park Service owns about 9,000 acres of the land inside its boundaries.
 The remainder is state park, city park, non-profit agencies like the Nature Conservancy, and private landholders.
 There are many paths into the preserve.
 You may wish to begin at the Timucuan Preserve Visitor Center.

-The National Park sites within the preserve are open daily, except Thanksgiving Day, Christmas Day, and New Year's Day.
+The National Park sites within the preserve are open Wednesday-Sunday, except Thanksgiving Day, Christmas Day, and New Year's Day.
 National Park sites within the preserve are free and open to the public.
 Other agencies within the preserve charge either a per person or per vehicle fee.